Can I stream CNBC live without cable?

 By using a live TV service, you can stream CNBC live on a Roku, Amazon Fire TV, or Apple TV.
 And it’s a lot cheaper than the $200 per month cable bill that you’ve been paying.

 Right now, Sling TV is the cheapest way to go.
 The Sling Blue plan with the News Extra bundle costs $41 per month, and gets you 58 channels.
-You can sign up for a free 3-day trial.
-But the better deal is to sign up for a short subscription so you can get a free or discounted streaming device.
+The best deal with Sling TV is prepaying for two months so you can get a free or discounted streaming device.

 CNBC covers business news, the U.S. and international financial markets.
 It caters to investors who like to kick off most of their mornings with Squawk Box.
 The network has been a longtime home for Mad Money with Jim Cramer.